Martins-Ops/UdaPeople_CICD_Project/README.md

 ##### Running the application

 The application can be accessed using either the CloudFront domain name or the public URL for your S3 Bucket.
-Upon a succesful deployment we should a similar frontend shown below.
+Upon a succesful deployment we should have a similar frontend shown below.

 ![frontend images](https://video.udacity-data.com/topher/2021/October/616e6ef4_screenshot-2021-10-14-at-1.23.28-am/screenshot-2021-10-14-at-1.23.28-am.png)